How is this degree different from an MBA?

 Yes.
 All graduate students must complete an oral examination.
 For the MSETM program, this is typically done at the time the student defends his/her thesis.

 The following requirements must be met before students are permitted to take the comprehensive exam: (a) gain admission to candidacy; (b) have no more than nine hours remaining on the degree program; (c) complete any additional requirements as specified by the faculty in the department; and (d) complete at least one half of the course work in an approved program minor (if applicable).
 Students must also submit Form E with the graduate committee signatures.

 When do I need to submit my thesis ?

-Students should submit their thesis and schedule their oral defense by the date set by Ogden College.
+Students should submit their thesis and schedule their oral defense by the date set by Ogden College and the Department.

 To whom do I submit my thesis?